TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          etc...

+         The value must correspond to the key used for the backend system language if there is one.
+See inside typo3/sysext/core/Classes/Localization/Locales.php
+         (in TYPO3 4.7 and 4.6 in t3lib/l10n/class.t3lib_l10n_locales.php and until
-         Value must correspond with the key used for backend system language if there is one.
-See inside config\_default.php or look at the translation page on TYPO3.org for the official 2-byte key for a given language.
-Notice that selecting the official key is important if you want labels in the correct language from "locallang" files.
+         TYPO3 4.5 in t3lib/config\_default.php) or look at the translation page on typo3.org for the official 2-byte key for a given language.
+Notice that selecting the official key is important if you want to get labels in the correct language from "locallang" files.

          If the language you need is not yet a system language in TYPO3 you can use an artificial string of your choice and provide values for it via